ARCHANAT1305/study-of-basic-gates/README.md

-# STUDY OF BASIC GATES
+# EXPERIMENT NO:1 STUDY OF BASIC GATES
 ## AIM:

 To study and verify the truth table of logic gates in Quartus II using Verilog programming.